Planning and booking your surf coaching trip

-What wildlife am I likely to see in the water?
+What wildlife am I likely to see during my surf coaching trip?

 The Maldives is renowned for it’s incredible and diverse marine life.
 So much so, it can sometimes feel like you are surfing in an aquarium.
 It is not uncommon to see a variety of dolphins, rays, sharks, turtles and tropical fish whilst surfing or snorkelling.
 None of these pose any risk to you without provocation.
 Please look but don’t touch!

 Do you only run surf coaching trips in the Maldives?